sunspirit9999/export_to_csv/README.md

-# Database : postgres
+Database : postgres
-# Language : golang
+Language : golang

-## Query data by duration of time then export to '.csv' file
+## Use golang code to query data by duration of time from DB then export to '.csv' file